Getting Started with a Safety Razor

 Shaving Soap

 One thing to keep in mind with safety razors is that they don’t have a ‘built in’ moisturizing or lubricating strip that many disposable razors have.
-Shaving soap is pretty important for the safety razor route, or you can feel pretty dried out with that close of a shave and no moisture.
-Shaving creams usually are housed in an aerosol container, and require the waste of dealing with that container afterwards; they need specific recycling due to the contents and composition of the packaging.
-A shave bar of soap can start out with no packaging (our Birch Babe bar just has a cardboard strip wrapping it) and ends up with no waste at the end.
+Shaving soap is pretty important for the safety razor route, as without it, you can end up feeling pretty dried out with that close of a shave and no moisture.
+Shaving creams usually are housed in an aerosol container, and require the waste of dealing with that container afterwards; they need specific recycling in hazardous waste programs due to the contents and composition of the packaging.
+A shave bar of soap can start out with no packaging and ends its life with no waste at the end.
 The product can go down the drain without worry or fear for the lasting effects its ingredients could have on the environment and your septic system.

-There is also the option to use shaving oils, which are so lovely, but I couldn’t make the price point for the use stick for me.
+There is also the option to use shaving oils, which are so lovely, but I couldn’t make the price point stick for me.
 The bars are very reasonable and last for quite a few shaves.
-I lather up the bar on, say, my lower leg, and then just shave that part of my leg before starting my knee section, etc. One thing to note is that your shaved hairs do end up on this soap bar.
+The bar can be held in one hand with the razor in the other, and work well on the face and elsewhere on the body.
+I lather up the bar on, say, my lower leg, and then just shave that part of my leg before starting my knee section, etc. One thing to note is that your shaved hairs do end up on this soap bar, so if that's an uncomfy thing, oil may work best for you!
 Keeping the bar up off of the shower surface helps it to last longer and keeps you from needing to clean the goo up that soap naturally leaves behind, if allowed to sit in water.
+Oil can be housed in a vessel without those issues and can be intensely hydrating.

 Using a Safety Razor

-Here’s the thing – you’re probably going to be so scared to use this the first time that you really need to plan ahead and let yourself have the time to take it slow the first time or so.
-Soon you’ll feel just as comfortable as with your regular razor, and even with this comfort, I have cut myself far less than with a disposable razor.
+Here’s the thing – you’re probably going to be so scared to use this the first time that you really need to plan ahead and let yourself have the time to take it slow the first time you dive into this.
+Soon you’ll feel just as comfortable as with your regular razor.
+Even with this acquired comfort, I have cut myself far less than with a disposable razor.

-The instructions I got were to use it on a 30 - 45 degree angle, and to do shorter strokes to start out with to figure it out.
+The instructions I found most useful in approaching safety razor shaving were to use it on a 30 - 45 degree angle, and to do shorter strokes to start out with to figure it out.
 There were lots of suggestions to lather up the area with shaving soap first.
 This was good advice, I still do all of this.

 Storage + Accessories